Theraflu Vapor Stick

 Theraflu Vapor Stick may cause serious side effects.
 Stop using Theraflu Vapor Stick and call your doctor at once if you have:

-breathing problems after using this medicine on the chest or throat.
+breathing problems after using this medicine on the chest.

 Less serious side effects may be more likely, and you may have none at all.